hydrargyrum/foldindent/README.md

 # foldindent - indented text viewer with folding

-foldindent is a terminal user interface (TUI) for viewing indented text files with the possibility to fold parts based on indentation.
+`foldindent` is a terminal user interface (TUI) for viewing indented text files with the possibility to fold parts based on indentation.

-foldindent can view arbitrary text files.
+`foldindent` can view arbitrary text files.

+`foldindent` can be seen as pager dedicated to indented text data.

 Each time lines are more indented than previous lines, a foldable point is added in the UI.

 ## Samples